Ricetta in Italiano

 Dolce in padella – Ciambelline di patate, un dolce di carnevale

 But we have in February carnival coming around here in Germany as well in Italy.
-And traditionally we make here such delicious pastries fried in oil!
+And traditionally we make here such delicious pastries fried in oil: Italian carnivals donuts (Ciambelline) – a sweet idea!
 OMG!!
 YES, oil!! 😉

 But it has to be that way and if we do it only on this part of the year then it isn’t to “heavy” isn’t it?

-I want to introduce to you the Italian carnivals doughnuts!
+I want to introduce to you the Italian carnivals donuts!

 In the carnivals time, it’s usual in all parts of Italy to make such delicious, in oil fried pastries, called ciambelle!